TouqeerAli/TouqeerAli/README.md

-##                                                                         Hi there 👋, i am Touqeer Ali
+<h1 align="center"> Hi there 👋, i am Touqeer Ali </h1>

 ## About Me
-I'm a **Computer Science student** with a deep passion for coding.
+I'm a **Computer Systems Engineering student** with a deep passion for coding.
 My journey in software development is driven by curiosity and a constant desire to explore and master new technologies.

 - 🔭 I’m currently working on building and refining my skills through personal projects.
 - 🌱 Constantly learning and evolving, with a particular interest in both backend and frontend development.